Seanzy/Google-Python-Automation-Certificate/README.md

 10/15/20 - started the Springboard prep-work and did another code warriors problem, still need to lookup how to do the matching parentheses problem from yesterday

+for least_larger() I solidified my understanding of list comprehensions and enumerate a little more.
+Also, an empty list in python is falsy, and a list that contains values is truthy.
+Neither type of list is actually equal to True or False, but 1 and 0 are == to True and False.
+I also learned about lambda functions and how they take only 1 expression and are kind of like an anonymous function, a quick and dirty way to make a function without formally using def to define one